-TulsaFest is an annual event featuring a networking luncheon and educational sessions in the Tulsa area.
+TulsaFest is an annual members-only event featuring a networking luncheon and educational sessions in the Tulsa area.
 Featuring top speakers in the industry from around the country, it's a can't-miss event!
 The 2018 TulsaFest will be held on Tuesday, April 3, 2018, at the River Spirit Casino in Tulsa.

 One of the biggest challenges faced by hospitality employers is personnel.
 Having good people in your business has a positive impact on every facet of your operation.

 Of course, the process of maintaining an employment base of skilled, well-adjusted, dedicated employees begins with the hiring process.
 But you also must maintain an effective overall personnel plan to hire and keep good employees.
 Additionally, you need an effective system to weed out the people who don't fit in due to deficiencies in job skills, commitment or interpersonal interaction.